Book Cover

 This is a great question (if I may say so myself!)
 The obvious reason is that I am an engineer myself.
 But it goes a lot deeper than that.

-It turns out that engineering is far better suited to this task!
-Engineering doesn't just limit itself to logic and abstractions as science does, it occupies itself with the far more difficult task of bulding real working artifacts and solving real problems in the real world.
-This makes engineering far more capable of understanding and manipulating reality, which is crucial when talking about creating realistic models of reality or indeed, dealing with concepts like meaning, purpose and hope in life.
+But it turns out that engineering is far better suited to this task!
+Engineering doesn't limit itself to logic and abstractions as science does, it occupies itself with the far more difficult task of bulding real working artifacts and solving real problems in the real world.
+In fact, a lot of the practice of engineering isn't even fully captured by science, such as heuristics, satisficing, tacit or embodied knowledge and so on.

 About the Author